Jyotsan-Hamal/C-/Readme.md

 ### Prerequisites

 To run this program, you will need a C compiler installed on your machine.
 If you're using a Unix-based system, such as Linux or macOS, you may already have a C compiler installed.
-You can check by opening a terminal and typing:
+You can check by opening a terminal and typing:gcc --version

 If you don't have a C compiler installed, you can download one from [GCC](https://gcc.gnu.org/).

 ### Installation

-To install the program, you can clone the repository using the following command:
+To install the program, you can clone the repository using the following command:git clone https://github.com/Jyotsan-Hamal/C.git

 ### Usage

-To run the program, navigate to the directory where you cloned the repository and type:
+To run the program, navigate to the directory where you cloned the repository and type: gcc program.c -o program
+./program

 This will compile the program and run it.
 If there are no errors, you should see the output of the program in your terminal.